Projects / Northern Forge

 Phase All-in $/MWh

-Reference: Black Bear (Year-1) ~$28
+Reference: Black Bear (Year-1) ~$25

-Phase I and long-term figures reflect all-in cash cost of power on a behind-the-meter delivery basis.
+Long-term figures reflect all-in cash cost of power on a behind-the-meter delivery basis.
 Excludes capital recovery and equity return; operating-cost basis only.
 Source: project financial model.
 Forward-looking; subject to fuel price, regulatory, and operating assumptions.

 REGULATORY CONTEXT